 When it comes to storing your chain, avoid leaving it exposed to the elements as much as possible.
 This means keeping it out of direct sunlight and away from any moisture that could cause rust or corrosion.
 A good way to store your chain is in a sealed container or plastic bag, with a small amount of oil to keep it lubricated and in good condition.
 With these simple tips and tricks, you can help prolong the life of your mountain bike chain and enjoy a smooth and efficient ride every time.

-Related Post: How to Change Mountain Bike Gears like a Pro: A Beginner’s Guide
+Related Post: How to Transform Your Mountain Bike into a BMX Beast

 Common Mistakes to Avoid When Removing Your Mountain Bike Chain